abhisheksingh87/starter-cookbook/content/recipes-reactive/why-reactive-and-when-to-use.md

    * [Isolation](https://www.reactivemanifesto.org/glossary#Isolation)
    * [Component](https://www.reactivemanifesto.org/glossary#Component)

+## When: Use Cases

+#### When you may not want to Use Reactive

+* An app requires a significant amount of rework from Traditional MVC.
+* Your app is a traditional CRUD-style app.
+* You have a relational DB, but no reactive driver or abstraction .
+* App has low concurrency (< 1,000 concurrent users).
+* Using an older version of Servlet (3.1+ is required).
+* Your data sources are **blocking** on I/O and do not scale.
+* You depend on ORM features like caching, lazy loading, write-behind.

+#### When you may want to use Reactive

+* Relational Database with reactive driver or R2DBC abstraction (MS SQL, Postgres).
+* Non-relational reactive DB (Mongo, Cassandra, Redis).
+* Application with more than 1000 concurrent users.
+    * Web/Mobile apps.
+    * Remote apps requiring data refresh(ex- backpressure).
+* A large number of transaction-processing services.
+* Notification services.

+  > A banking example of application around Reactive principles could be online car shopping and financing.
+  > Customers can browse million cars from over thousand's of dealers and pre-qualify for financing in seconds, without impacting credit scores.

 ## Message-Driven Communication
 One of the widely asked question is how to connect components in the distributed system and preserve decoupling, isolation, and scalability at the same time.
 Let's deep dive into below code